 School districts across the country that have implemented 1:1 programs have found improved student achievement, increased student attendance, decreased student discipline issues, increased student engagement, and increased student attendance.

 Is there a cost to students?

-Yes, there is a nominal technology maintenance fee for each student.
-It is non-refundable and will be collected at the beginning of each year prior to the distribution of devices.
+Parents/Guardians are asked to pay a small maintenance/insurance fee during school registration to cover repairs, maintenance, and software updates.
 If under financial hardship, the school district will help make special accommodations for our free and reduced lunch students.